camayl/Anki-xuehanyu/README.md

 - English or German
 - Turn on/off silhouette

-Contact me via email if you want any customization of your card deck or want an Anki crash course :)
+Contact me if you want any customization of your card deck or want an Anki crash course :)

 玩得开心！